Higher Standards Tutorial, Inc.

 Should I take the SAT & ACT once just to get a feel for the tests?

-No. Before taking their first driving test, most students enroll in a driver's education course...they would never consider taking the test without training.
+No. Before taking their first driving test, most students enroll in a driver's education course...they would never consider taking the driving test without training.
 You should never take an important exam inadequately prepared, and getting professional training for your first SAT and ACT allows more time to further enhance your test-taking skills should you later decide to retake the tests.
 If you have ever taken the PSAT, PLAN or PreACT, or if you’ve taken a published previously-administered SAT or ACT exam, you already have a feel for the tests.
 Full practice exams are also available online, in high school guidance offices, and in the official study guides published by the companies that make the exams.

 What is the purpose of the PSAT, ASPIRE and PreACT exams, and when are they taken?